 These resources offer the critical information needed to make good poker decisions at each phase of a hand.

-At the end of each week, APT members receive a weekly training plan that analyzes their most critical areas of weakness.
+In any event, at the end of each week, APT members receive a weekly training plan that analyzes their most critical areas of weakness.
 The weekly training plan identifies trouble spots, explains how they were determined, calculates the cost for that particular leak, and then assigns a set of practice hands so you can focus specifically on those issues.

 The Additional Training Resources button directs members to a wide variety of articles and videos related to the identified trouble spots.
 The Weekly Training Plan is a powerful tool that, if used regularly, will improve one’s game rapidly.